Real-Time Streamable Generative Speech Restoration with Flow Matching: Background

 \subsection{Latency definitions}

 We define the algorithmic latency $\latalg$ as the attainable latency on infinitely fast hardware, and the overall latency of a system as $\lattot = \latalg + \latproc$, where $\latproc$ is the processing time per frame.
 For a frame-causal \ac{stft}-based method with causal (right-hand) window alignment such as Stream.FM, the algorithmic latency $\latalg$ is the synthesis window length $\winlensynth$ minus one sample divided by the sampling rate $f_s$, i.e., $\latalg = \frac{\winlensynth-1}{f_s}$ \cite{wood2019unsupervised,wang2023verylow}.
 In typical frame-by-frame processing implementations, $\latproc$ is effectively given exactly via the synthesis frame hop $\hopsynth$, due to the synthesis side waiting for each synthesis frame hop to be complete before producing audio samples.
 This allows the processing model up to $\latproc \leq \frac{\hopsynth}{f_s}$ of processing time.
 We use the same configurations for analysis and synthesis here, hence the analysis window $\winlenana=\winlensynth$ and hop $\hopana=\hopsynth$, so $\lattot = \frac{\winlenana -1 + \hopana}{f_s}$ for our models.
+We report both $\latalg$ and $\lattot$ for all methods, but note that to attain $\lattot$ on concrete hardware the streaming \ac{rtf} must be reliably below 1, see \cref{sec:results:timings-flops-latencies}.